USCIS Raising EAD Fees in 2026: What Asylum Seekers and TPS Holders Need to Know

 Asylum Seekers Filing for a Work Permit

-If you have a pending asylum application and you are applying for your first EAD (work permit) using Form I-765 under the c(8) category (this is the asylum-based work permit category), you will now pay $560 instead of $550.
-That's a $10 difference — but it's still a big fee for many families.
+If you have a pending asylum application and you are applying for your first EAD (work permit) using Form I-765 under the c(8) category (this is the asylum-based work permit category), USCIS lists the FY2026 HR-1 fee at $560.
+Asylum applicant renewal or extension EADs are listed at $275.
+These HR-1 fees are not waivable or reducible.

 And here is something many people don't know: before you can even apply for this work permit, you need to wait 150 days after filing your asylum application.
 Then USCIS has up to 30 more days to process it.
 That 150 + 30 = 180 days is called the asylum clock.
 If you want to track exactly where you stand, use the free AsyClock calculator to check your 180-day eligibility — it's a simple tool built just for asylum seekers.